 One of the most common causes of toilet leakage at the base is a worn-out wax ring.
 This indicates that the seal is no longer hermetic, as well as the wax has smoothed and deteriorated to the extent that it can no longer perform its function.
 This indicates that a new wax ring is required.

 Why Do We Need to Replace A Toilet Wax Ring?

-Replacing a toilet wax ring is a very straightforward task that may be completed without the need for a plumber’s assistance.
+Replacing a wax ring for toilet is a very straight forward task that may be completed without the need for a plumber’s assistance.

 Wrench, towels, scraper, and a new toilet ring are all required tools.

 - First and first, before removing the toilet, it’s a good idea to lay down some towels around it in case there are any leaks or releasing water.

 - Now shut off the water and ensure the toilet is free of any standing water.
 Turn off the water supply at the wall by securely twisting the valve adjacent to your toilet shut.
 After that, flush the toilet to clean out the bowl and tank.

 - Remove the toilet’s water hose immediately (the hose that connects from the tank to the wall).
 To remove it, you’ll probably need a wrench.
 Because there will be some drippage, towels will come in useful.

 - Now, using your wrench, remove the nuts on the screws that hold the toilet to the floor, which may be found near the toilet’s foot.
 Loosen the nuts, next raise and slide the toilet to the left to expose the wax ring and drainage.
 If the toilet is particularly heavy or irregularly balanced, be cautious and ask for assistance.
 To prevent old wax from ruining your floor, lay the toilet on an old blanket or newspaper.